Contractibility of spaces of positive scalar curvature metrics with symmetry: Introduction

 Let $\Gamma$ be a compact, possibly non-connected Lie group acting smoothly on $M$.
 We denote by $\mathscr{R}^\Gamma_{>0}(M)$ the space of $\Gamma$-invariant Riemannian metrics of positive scalar curvature on $M$, equipped with the $C^{\infty}$-topology.

-Wiemeler showed the following result in \cite{MW16}*{Theorem~1.1}: Suppose $\Gamma$ is a compact Lie group and let $M$ be a closed connected smooth $\Gamma$-manifold such that $\Gamma$ contains a normal $S^1$-subgroup with fixed-point components of codimension $2$ (and possibly fixed-point components of higher codimension).
+Wiemeler showed the following result in \cite{MW16}*{Theorem~1.1}: Suppose $\Gamma$ is a compact Lie group and let $M$ be a closed connected smooth $\Gamma$-manifold such that $\Gamma$ contains a central $S^1$-subgroup with at least one fixed-point component of codimension $2$.
 Then $\mathscr{R}^{\Gamma}_{>0}(M) \neq \emptyset$.
 This result is independent of spin and fundamental group assumptions.
-We remark that Theorem~1.1 in \cite{MW16} assumes that $\Gamma$ contains a {\it central} $S^1$-subgroup with fixed-point components of codimension $2$, but its proof generalizes to normal subgroups.
+Wiemeler's proof can be adapted to the case when $\Gamma$ contains a normal (rather than central) $S^1$-subgroup with at least one fixed-point component of codimension~$2$.

-The main result of the present paper, Theorem~\ref{mainB}, shows that under the same assumptions, $\mathscr{R}^{\Gamma}_{>0}(M)$ is contractible.
-Our approach also provides an alternative proof of Wiemeler's existence result.
-So far, complete descriptions of homotopy types of spaces of positive scalar curvature metrics on closed manifolds are only known in dimension 2 due to the uniformization theorem and in dimension 3 due to the work of Marques \cite{Marques} and Bamler-Kleiner \cite{BamKlein}.
+The main result of the present paper, Theorem~\ref{mainB}, shows that under this weaker assumption, $\mathscr{R}^{\Gamma}_{>0}(M)$ is in fact contractible.
+In particular, our approach provides an alternative proof of Wiemeler's existence result.

+Complete descriptions of the homotopy types of spaces with positive scalar curvature metrics on closed manifolds have so far remained elusive in dimensions greater than three, regardless of symmetry assumptions.
+Such homotopy types are well understood in dimension two by the uniformization theorem, and in dimension three due to the work of Marques \cite{Marques} and Bamler-Kleiner \cite{BamKlein}.

 Before proving Theorem~\ref{mainB}, we show the following result for spaces of $\Gamma$-invariant metrics of positive scalar curvature on manifolds with boundary.
 This result is of independent interest.